Sign up for email news and updates about BART's Earthquake Safety Program.

 A Vital Transportation System

 BART is one of the Bay Area's most vital transportation links.
-BART carries about 360,000 travelers every day; and during the peak of the commute across the San Francisco Bay, BART carries as many travelers as the San Francisco-Oakland Bay Bridge.
+Before the arrival of the COVID-19 pandemic BART carried about 400,000 riders every weekday; and during the peak of the commute across the San Francisco Bay, BART carried as many travelers as the San Francisco-Oakland Bay Bridge.
+Ridership fell dramatically during the pandemic but it has started to grow as more riders return to their offices and use BART to attend public events.
 The BART system represents a public investment currently valued at nearly $15 billion, with immeasurable importance to the local and regional economy.

 Major Earthquakes Predicted